David Palmer (24): Reception

 A poll by Blockbuster named Palmer as respondents' Favorite On-Screen President.
-TV.com visitors also named him the TV President they would most like to see in the Oval Office.
+Lovefilm.com visitors also named him the TV President they would most like to see in the Oval Office.
 Haysbert has also been nominated for a Golden Globe, a Satellite Award and three NAACP Image Awards for his portrayal of Palmer.

 On an episode of The Daily Show that aired on June 4, 2008, host Jon Stewart remarked (in a clear reference to David Palmer) that newly christened presumptive Democratic nominee Barack Obama will be the first African American candidate for President of the United States "since the first season of 24."

 Pundits, and indeed Dennis Haysbert himself, have claimed that Haysbert's portrayal of David Palmer allowed viewers to become more comfortable with the idea of an African American president and consequently may have helped the political campaign of Obama, who was elected the 44th president on November 4, 2008.
 Commentators have called this influence the "Palmer effect", in contrast to the Bradley effect.